 Opportunities to Help Others

 Wealth and income exhibit what economists call diminishing marginal utility.3 The idea is simple: How much an individual’s well-being is increased by receiving a higher income depends on their current income.
 While richer people report being more satisfied with their lives overall, the richer you become, the less well-being you get from additional money.
-A poor farmer in Kenya will benefit much more from receiving an additional dollar than does a middle-class member of a rich country.
+An additional dollar benefits a poor farmer in Kenya much more than it benefits a middle-class member of a rich country.

 The diminishing marginal utility of money implies that we can generally increase overall well-being by redistributing from the rich to the poor.
-The well-being we forego, as citizens of affluent countries, by donating $100 is small compared to the benefit this money will give to someone living in extreme poverty.
+The well-being affluent citizens forego by donating $100 is small compared to the benefit to someone living in extreme poverty.
 Instead of buying new sneakers, your donation could give someone the equivalent of a year or more of healthy life.4

 Given the diminishing marginal utility of money, the scourge of extreme global inequality implies that we can do an astonishing amount of good by donating to the global poor or other disadvantaged groups.
 For just a few dollars—the price of a coffee—we could pay for an insecticide-treated bednet that would protect two children in a developing country from malaria for two years.5 And this money may go even further when spent on effective programs within other cause areas.